balinterdi/balinterdi.github.com/source/_posts/2016-11-11-enable-fastboot-for-your-ember-app.markdown

 ## Serving assets

-When I restarted the `ember fastboot` and looked at the server-rendered version of my app, I saw that the data is now correctly rendered on the page but that all styles missing from it.
+When I restarted the `ember fastboot` and looked at the server-rendered version of my app, I saw that the dynamic data was now correctly rendered on the page.
+However, it did not have any styling.

-A quick glance at [the documentation][4] made me realize I need to pass the `serve-assets` option to the command so that it serves the css (and other asset)
+A quick glance at [the documentation][4] made me realize I needed to pass the `serve-assets` option to the command so that it serves the css (and other asset)
 files: